ShawnMcGough/cloud-native-exercise/README.md

 > Note: Works on Windows or Linux

-After cloning this repository, you can type the following command from PowerShell to deploy the app:
+After cloning this repository and logging into your Azure subscription with `az login`, type the following command from PowerShell to deploy the app:

 `.\deploy.ps1`

-The deploy script will test the REST API with a GET request.
+The deploy script will test the REST API with a GET request and display the payload.
 The url is also displayed so you can view the swagger docs.

 ## What is Happening